-The District also agrees to adjust stipend and chairperson schedules by the same percentage as is applied to the salary schedule.
+The District also agrees to adjust Appendix D by the state determined inflationary adjustment (IPD).
 The same percentage increase shall apply to all bargaining unit members and said adjustment will be computed as set forth in this article.

-Section 20.2.1 On or about April 1 of each year of the contract and upon District receipt of compliance data from the Superintendent of Public Instruction for each year, the District and the Association will review the compensation data for certificated personnel as reported to the State Superintendent of Public Instruction on the Form S-275 as updated by the District.
+On or about April 1 of each year of the contract and upon District receipt of compliance data from the Superintendent of Public Instruction for each year, the District and the Association will review the compensation data for certificated personnel as reported to the State Superintendent of Public Instruction on the Form S-275 as updated by the District.

 If the SPI data indicates that there remains additional capacity within the current Legislative Evaluation Accountability Program Document, the District will thereupon effectuate an annual salary increase designed to raise annual salaries to the maximum level allowed under such Legislative Evaluation Accountability Program Document, provided that the same dollar percentage will be applied to the annual salaries of all bargaining unit members, and provided further that no such adjustment will be made if it would be less than an average of \$15.00 per FTE on an annual basis.
 Such adjustment will be paid either in a lump sum or over the remaining warrants, as determined by the District.
-The salary schedules, Appendices A, C & D (except Professional Fund and Incentive to Attract and Retain), will be amended to reflect the difference; provided that educational advancement entitlements have been met to the fullest allowable under compliance limitations.
+The salary schedules, Appendices A, C & D (except Incentive to Attract and Retain), will be amended to reflect the difference, provided that educational advancement entitlements have been met to the fullest allowable under compliance limitations.

-- Section 20.2.2 Any retroactive salary adjustment made per Section 20.2.1 shall only apply to the base employment contract and supplemental employment contract as provided in Appendices A, C & D. No retroactive adjustment will be made for compensation earned from working other non-contracted compensation. - Section 20.2.3 Over/Underpayment The District and the Association agree that in situations where a bargaining unit member has been paid incorrectly, the period of time to be considered for reimbursement shall be one (1) year from the date of discovery.
+Any retroactive salary adjustment made per Section 20.2.1 shall only apply to the base employment contract and supplemental employment contract as provided in Appendices A, C & D. No retroactive adjustment will be made for compensation earned from working other non-contracted compensation.

+SECTION 20.2.3 - OVER/UNDEREPAYMENT

+The District and the Association agree that in situations where a bargaining unit member has been paid incorrectly, the period of time to be considered for reimbursement shall be one (1) year from the date of discovery.
 This will pertain to instances in which the member owes the District money due to overpayment and instances in which the District owes the member money due to underpayment.